rubymonsters/ruby-for-beginners/source/15-arrays.md

 puts words[1]
 ```

-The bit `words[1]` means: from the array `words` get the element at position
+`words[1]` means: from the array `words` get the element at position
 `1`. `puts` will then print this value out to the screen. (`puts` stands for
 "(out-) put string".)

 Funnily, this will print out `two`, and not `one`.

-Hu?
-The reason for that is: The first position in an array is 0, not 1.
+Huh?
+The reason for this is: The first position in an array is 0, not 1.
 So the
 position 1 refers to the second element, not the first one.

 In programming books and the Ruby documentation you'll often find the word